sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/graduating/graduation-grade.md

 98 + 8 + 1 + 1 = 108
 $$

 Your final grade will be 108.
-If you obtain 110 you won't be eligible for honors.
-In order to get honors you must obtain a score of at least 113.

 We hope this information helps you understand how your graduation grade is calculated.
 Good luck!